hashicorp/design-system/website/docs/components/toast/partials/code/how-to-use.md

 ### Icon

 A different icon can be used in the Toast using the `icon` argument.
-This accepts any [Helios icon](/foundations/icon/library) name.
+This accepts any [icon](/icons/library) name.

 ```handlebars
 <Hds::Toast @color="success" @icon="bulb" @onDismiss={{this.yourOnDismissFunction}} as |T|>